mzpqnxow/python-functions/README.md

 # python-functions
-Useful Python functions that tend to be reused in different projects
+Useful Python functions that tend to be reused in different projects.
+Written by copyright@mzpqnxow.com with much inspiration and input from StackOverflow :>

 # Copyright